Would you rather listen to a conversation on this topic? Feel free to listen to our podcast👇

-If you can answer “yes” to one of these items, it might be connected to an accomplishment worth mentioning.
-Take the time to dive deep—you never know what you (or your boss) have forgotten!
+If you can answer “yes” to one of these items, it might be an accomplishment worth mentioning.
+Take the time to dive deep—you never know what you (or your boss) might have forgotten!

-Managers want you to be self aware.
-It makes their job much easier when you have the ability to call out triumphs and failings, and then self correct.
+Answering a question that personal can seem intimidating, but remember: Managers want you to be self-aware.
+It makes their job much easier when you have the ability to call out triumphs and failings, and then self-correct.
 It’s even better if you understand the impact you’re having on the team (and vice versa).
 When you collect these insights and share them with your manager, they’re getting priceless information about team culture.
 To uncover insights, ask yourself these questions:

 - Did I have any breakthroughs, even small ones?